piggyvenus/women-initiative-workshop/README.md

 ```

 ### Library of words
-A list of words are created for this program to randomly select a word for guessing.
+A list of words is created for this program to select a word for guessing randomly.

 ### Let's start
 We will need a function get_word() to pick a word from the words.py